Recycling deals

 • AI suggestions — Recommendations for re-engagement approach

-1. Click a deal row to expand its details.
+1. Click a deal to view its details.

 2. Review the information — remind yourself why it was lost and what might have changed.